openpaygo/metrics/API Specs.md

 ### Main Object

-**Description: **This is the main object when sending Device Data, it contains information about the device current state and historical data.
+**Description:** This is the main object when sending Device Data, it contains information about the device current state and historical data.
 It can also optionally contain information about the data format, such as detailed descriptions of the variables.

-{

 <table>